- Peoria Unified School District

 Casts, Braces, Splints:

-- If your child injures themselves and requires a cast, brace, or splint, please provide the school nurse with doctor’s orders detailing activity restrictions, limitations, or clearances.
+• If your child injures themselves and requires a cast, brace, or splint, please provide the school nurse with doctor’s orders detailing activity restrictions, limitations, or clearances.
 Without orders, your child will not be able to participate in physical education, recess or after-school sports.
-Once healed, the doctor’s note clearing your child for activity without restrictions is important.
+Once healed, the doctor’s note clearing your child for activity without restrictions is needed.

 Contact information:

-- If the nurse cannot reach you by the phone numbers provided to the school, your child will have to remain in the nurse’s office until someone can pick them up, including not allowing them on the bus home.
-It is the discretion of the school nurse to call 911 for a higher level of care if the guardians cannot be reached in a timely manner and the health status is urgent or emergent.
+• If the nurse cannot reach you by the phone numbers provided to the school, your child will have to remain in the nurse’s office until someone can pick them up, including not allowing them on the bus home.
+It is the discretion of the school nurse to call 911 for a higher level of care if the guardians cannot be reached in a timely manner and the health status is moderate to severe.

 When the Nurse Calls:

-- Please report to the school to pick up your child within a reasonable amount of time after the nurse or health assistant call.
+• Please report to the school to pick up your child within a reasonable amount of time after the nurse or health assistant call, which is within about an hour.
 Please bring identification.

-- If you choose to send an emergency contact, please let that person know that identification will be requested before the child is released to them.
+• If you choose to send an emergency contact who is 18 and over, please let that person know that identification will be requested before the child is released to them.

 Health Status Change?